hongranxu/hongranxu.github.io/README.md

 # Welcome to Harry's website

-Contributing to and sharing knowledge is enjoyable and fulfilling.
+Contributing to and sharing knowledge is enjoyable.